studio24/security-principles/data-privacy.md

 Collection of personal data must meet a [lawful basis for processing](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/lawful-basis-for-processing/), the most common of which for websites are:

-* Consent – You need to offer users an informed choice and ask for opt-in consent.
+* **Consent** – You need to offer users an informed choice and ask for opt-in consent.
 For example, opting into a marketing newsletter.
-* Contract – You need to process user data to fulfil a contractual obligation to that user.
+* **Contract** – You need to process user data to fulfil a contractual obligation to that user.
 For example, processing an order on an E-Commerce site.
 Your website terms and conditions would normally cover this use case so is more straightforward.
-* Legitimate interests – You have a legitimate reason for processing user data (which can be commercial) that passes the legitimate interests test.
+* **Legitimate interests** – You have a legitimate reason for processing user data (which can be commercial) that passes the legitimate interests test.

 ## Reviewing data privacy

 We review data privacy requirements in every project, since each project has individual requirements.
 The specifics of data privacy for your website will be discussed in your project.

-Areas we explore include:
+Areas we review include:

 * What personal data is collected (any data that directly or indirectly identifies a person)?
-* Is any data considered sensitive (e.g. protected characteristic, health data)?
+* Are you collecting [special category](https://ico.org.uk/for-organisations/uk-gdpr-guidance-and-resources/lawful-basis/special-category-data/what-is-special-category-data/) of personal data (e.g. protected characteristic, health data)?
+* Are you collecting personal data for children?
 * Why do we need this data, can we limit data collection?
 * How long do we need to retain personal data for?
 * Can we support data portability (allow users to export their data)?